Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Principled Latent Diffusion for Graphs

 \begin{theorem} The magnetic Laplacian positional encoding (mLPE) is sufficiently out-adjacency-identifying. \end{theorem}

 Proofs and the full DAG autoencoder specification are provided in \cref{sec:def_dag}.
-This result ensures that, by replacing the LPE with the mLPE, the LG-VAE naturally extends to DAGs while preserving node-level latent representations that are compatible with latent diffusion.
+This result ensures that replacing the LPE with the mLPE naturally extends the LG-VAE to DAGs while preserving node-level latent representations compatible with latent diffusion.